Editorial advisory

 Water Verdict

-Burnett County receives a below-average water quality assessment with a grade of D and a score of 41.8 out of 100.
+Burnett County, Wisconsin receives a below-average water quality assessment with a grade of D and a score of 41.8 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments cover 831 water bodies in the county's watershed, with 1.6% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 86.9% — worth watching in drier seasons.

 Violation Context

-Burnett County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Burnett County, Wisconsin show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 29.0 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 76,009 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance